viniciusromani/posts-library/README.md

 ## Improvements/Ideas

-* What if we set scrolling to be horizontal instead of vertical on  `NPicturesView`
 * Testing is life!
 Let's add some
 * We could try to replace standard `UIRefreshControl` loading to a `Skeleton` loading, it might look good? ham?